yokwejuste/DocLms/README.md

 ## Our impact
 ![UNSDP](https://sdgaruba.com/pages/wp-content/uploads/2021/09/SDG-Website-Loop-2.gif)

-Our primary focus is on **the Django-admin start project.** this project was to solve a few goals on the United Nations Sustainable Development Goals.
+Our primary focus when typing **django-admin start project doclms** was to solve a few goals on the United Nations Sustainable Development Goals.
 As engineers to be we opted to solve some real-life problems.
 Below are the points which inspired us to give birth to this platform.
 Below are the points we targetted on these goals.

 1. **[Quality Education](https://sdg-tracker.org/quality-education)** : <img src="https://static.wixstatic.com/media/e55088_8510ee57b2cf47239bfe9bf9fe0f2643~mv2.gif" width="100px" height="100px" align="left">The future is education and education is the feature.
 DocLMS is a learning world where everyone is free of learning at his/her ease.
 What's best if it's not to offer an appropriate means of educating the next generation. <br><br><br><br>